Six unusual animals to look out for in Costa Rica

 • Their bills are orange at the tip and black towards their face.

-• Patches of white bare-skin are found on either sides of its face, below the eyes.
+• Patches of white bare-skin are found on either side of its face, below the eyes.

 • Be on the lookout for a bird with bright yellow tail feathers.

-There are some thrilling wildlife conservation opportunities where you can help conserve Costa Rica’s rainforest and get up close with these unusual creatures.
+There are some thrilling wildlife conservation opportunities where you can help conserve Costa Rica’s rainforest, and perhaps even spot these unusual creatures.
 Grab those binoculars and fine-tune your hearing and listen up as the jungle comes alive!

-Find out more about GVI’s international, award-winning volunteering programmes and internships!
-Choose from over 150 community development, animal care, teaching, women’s empowerment and conservation projects worldwide!
+Find out more about GVI’s international, award-winning volunteering programs and internships!
+Choose from community development, animal care, teaching, women’s empowerment and conservation projects worldwide!